 There are three basic programs in art, the first of which is a major comparable in design to those of other disciplines within the College of Arts and Education.
-The second is a teacher certification program in art, and the third stresses a more comprehensive training that can lead to careers in college teaching or commercial art.
-The art major requirement is 30 credits, 18 of which must be taken at UT Permian Basin.
-For those who successfully complete a 49-credit program, 25 of which are required at UT Permian Basin, a senior exhibition in the university gallery is offered.
+The second is a teacher certification program in art, and the third stresses a more comprehensive training of 49 hours that can lead to careers in college teaching or commercial art.
+The art major requirement is 36 credits, 24 of which must be taken at UT Permian Basin.
+For those who successfully complete a 49-credit program, 30 of which are required at UT Permian Basin, a senior exhibition in the university gallery is offered.
+Students in this comprehesive training program can select from the two-dimensional, three-dimensional or commercial art tracks.